 I work at Urban because I believe its mission is important.
 I enjoy knowing that what I produce feeds into rigorous research and a larger discussion about public policy.

-Jessica Kelly is a senior manager of research programming in the information technology department at the Urban Institute, where she has worked for over a decade.
+Jessica Kelly is a senior director of research and web technology in the information technology department at the Urban Institute, where she has worked for over a decade.
 She works with research staff to understand their goals and needs, and in turn develops, maintains, and documents complex and sophisticated data-processing systems and algorithms to produce analysis datasets and tables for use in research.
 These systems frequently involve linking and matching of data in large datasets, microsimulation modeling, and web-based random assignment tools.

 Kelly is the author of Federal Justice Statistics Program Data Linking System, a technical report submitted to the US Department of Justice in 2012 on the linking system she developed.